Frequently Asked Questions

 What exactly is not-for-credit and what does it mean to me?As the name implies, the term "not-for-credit" refers to a course that does not offer credit toward a degree, for transfer to a 4-year university or for an accredited academic Skill Certificate or Certificate of Completion.
 Any of the class offerings you take with us cannot be used directly for these purposes, but the skills and knowledge you acquire may help you when you do take similar classes for credit, or can be used to "test the waters" of a subject you're not sure about.

 Because there are no grades for Community Services, there are no transcripts.
-We do offer "Award of Completion" certificates for any of our classes that you completed 90% or more of to verify that you took the class (see below), but we offer no warranty or claims as to how or whether other individuals or entities will view/recognize these documents.
+We do offer "Award of Completion" certificates for any of our classes that you completed at least 90% of to verify that you took the class (see below), but we offer no warranty or claims as to how or whether other individuals or entities will recognize these documents.

 Are there other names that your program goes by?Other community colleges and universities may call their Community Services programs "Extension," "Community Education," or "Lifelong Learning" programs.